Out with IP, In with DNS for Security Operations

 DNS is a critical protocol for the success of security operations.
 It contains valuable indicators that identify malicious activity such as malware command and control, data exfiltration points, crypto-jacking, ransomware, and Trojans/rootkits.
-As data analytics, machine learning, and data processing power continues to improve, the value of DNS continues increase despite the fact it is an old protocol.
+As data analytics, machine learning, and data processing power continues to improve, the value of DNS continues to increase despite the fact it is an old protocol.

 Improving Security Operations